• Skip to primary navigation

 Why this recipe is just so good...

-• Filet mignon medallions are the most tender cuts of beef.
+• Beef tenderloin medallions are the most tender cuts of beef.
 And by marinating them, they are elevated to fantastically flavorful and even more tender, if that is possible!
-Then combine some of the marinade with beef broth, herbs and butter and you have the very best pan sauce to dip your filet medallions.
+Then combine some of the marinade with beef broth, herbs and butter and you have the very best pan sauce to dip your beef medallions.
 Better than any filet that I have had in ANY restaurant!

 • While grilling a steak on an outdoor BBQ grill is our usual method to cook beef, I find that a good heavy grill pan or cast iron skillet will give the best results to get a browned crust that holds in all the juicy flavor.

-• If you are looking for another very quick cooking steak recipe, try Air Fryer Marinated Flank Steak or Air Fryer Steak Bites.
-They are both marinated and totally delicious!
+• If you are looking for another very quick cooking steak recipe, try Blackened Steaks, Air Fryer Marinated Flank Steak or Air Fryer Steak Bites.
+They are all seasoned perfectly and totally delicious!

 Ingredient Notes